The Best Cat Books

 2. One for owners of naughty cats: Six Dinner Sid (1990), Inga Moore

 Mischievous Sid lives between six different households on the same street.
 Each night Sid gets six different dinners, something he is particularly proud of.
 The cat is happy having six owners, six names and six soft beds until one day he gets a cough.
 Then poor Sid has to go to the vet six different times, and his unwitting owners discover his scam.
 Inga Moore’s beautiful illustrations and compelling storytelling reveal the sneaky side of cats many owners will recognize.
+And make this one of the best cat books!
 Sid so charmed readers that Moore released a second book, Six Dinner Sid: A Highland Adventure in 2010.

 3. Where social media meets verse: The Adventures of a Curious Cat (2019), Curious Zelda